jlimadev/aws-certification-cloud-practitioner-notes/notes/aws/aws-global-infrastructure/README.md

 - **Failover Routing Policy**: We have two instances, main instance and failover instance, if the main one fails it will redirect automatically to the failover instance.
 It performs health checks on the main instance.

+## CloudFront

+CloudFront is a Content Delivery Network (CDN).
+It improves the read performance and cache the content into Amazon Edge Locations all around the world.
+It improves the user experience (less latency).

+- Amazon contains 216+ Points of Presence (Edge Locations).
+- CloudFront has DDoS protection, Shield and AWS Web Application Firewalls.
+- The first call always goes to the Original Location, but after that, the content will cached in the edge location and next requests will be faster for all users.
+  - A Static S3 Web Site deployed in Brazil (sa-east-1).
+A user from china tries to access.
+The first access on china will be slower because the response comes from the origin, but it will be cached into Edge Location, so next users will get faster responses.

+CloudFront can cache from:

+**S3 Bucket**:

+- For distributing files and caching them at the edge
+- Enhanced security with CloudFront Origin Access Identity (OAI)
+- CloudFront can be used as an ingress (to upload files to S3)

+**Custom Origin (HTTP)**

+- Any kind of website
+- Load Balancer, EC2, S3 Website (Bucket must be enabled as website)
+- Any HTTP backend (even on premise)

+### CloudFront vs S3 Bucket Replication

+- In CloudFront we work with all the Edge Locations around the world.
+The files are cached, but they have a Time To Live (TTL) and they are great for static content that must be available everywhere.

+- In S3 Bucket Replication we need to choose a region to replicate the data, and files are updated in near real time.
+The files are Read Only as well and it is great for Dynamic content (but in a few regions, not all)

 ## Summary

 - Route 53: Great to route users to the closest deployment with least latency and good for disaster recovery strategies.